Back to Blog

 • App opens tracking (primary metric)

-• Session length tracking
+• Session length and budget vs. actual comparison

 • Streak history